PX4/PX4-user_guide/en/config_vtol/vtol_quad_configuration.md

-# QuadPlane VTOL Configuration & Tuning
+# Generic Standard VTOL (QuadPlane) Configuration & Tuning

-This is the configuration documentation for a QuadPlane VTOL setup (Plane combined with Quadcopter).
+This is the configuration documentation for a [Generic Standard VTOL](../airframes/airframe_reference.md#vtol_standard_vtol_generic_standard_vtol), also known as a "QuadPlane VTOL".
+This is essentially a fixed wing vehicle with the addition of quadcopter motors.

 For airframe specific documentation and build instructions see [VTOL Framebuilds](../frames_vtol/README.md).

 ## Firmware & Basic Settings

 1. Run *QGroundControl*
-2. Flash the master firmware
+2. Flash the firmware for your current release or master (PX4 `main` branch build).
-3. In the Setup tab select the appropriate VTOL airframe, if your airframe is not listed select the Fun Cub VTOL airframe.
+3. In the [Airframe](config/airframe.md) section select the appropriate VTOL airframe.
+   If your airframe is not listed select the [Generic Standard VTOL](../airframes/airframe_reference.md#vtol_standard_vtol_generic_standard_vtol) frame.

 ### Flight / Transition Mode Switch